SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 people could end up reading and writing on the paper at the same time, yielding potentially unpredictable results.

-In the case where multiple people are reading the same paper at the same time, regardless of how many people there are, the paper shows the same words to everyone,
+If multiple people are reading from the paper, the paper shows the same words to everyone, which is not a problem.
-However, in the case where one person is writing or editing the words while another person is reading, the resulting sentences that are read out are *not* deterministic.
-Instead, it's dependent on factors like how fast one person reads or on how slow the other person writes.
-The same result of non-deterministic behavior applies to the case of multiple people writing on the same paper at the same time.
+However, if one person is writing while another person is reading, the person reading could end up reading nonsense --- for example, by reading a sentence whose end hasn't been written down yet.

+Similarly,
-Similarly, multiple accesses to the same area of memory at the same time could potentially produce unpredictable or inconsistent behaviour if one of the accesses is a write access.
-This is called conflicting access.
+multiple accesses to the same area of memory at the same time could produce unpredictable or inconsistent behaviour if one of the accesses is writing to that memory.
+This is called :newterm:`conflicting access`.

-In essence, two accesses to memory conflict if:
+Two accesses to memory conflict if:

 * Both accesses use the same location in memory.
 * Both accesses happen at the same time.